vinaysrinath/population_health_analytics/scripts/README.md

 All the XPT files will be converted CSV files, and now we are good to explore all these files using any tools of choice.

+### Merge all CSV file

+We use a Python script `mongoimport.py` to insert all the CSV, while merging the non-existing fileds into a Mongo collection.

+    cd downloads/
+    find . -name "*.csv" -exec python ../mongoimport.py "{}" \; | tee mongo-import.log

+Once all CSV files are imported into MongoDB, we can extract it out as a CSV file.

+    mongoexport --db nhanes --collection master --csv --out nhanes-master.csv